844.520.6993

 One of the primary benefits of working with a private tutor is the ability to receive personalized instruction.
 After all, that’s what sets you apart from the sea of free YouTube tutorial videos available online.

-Goal setting is an important step in helping your students demonstrate measurable progress.
-It’s also a great way to help shape a student’s individual tutoring experience.
+Goal-setting is an important step in helping your students demonstrate measurable progress.
+It’s also a great way to help shape a student’s tutoring experience.
 For example, do they want to strengthen a certain skill set?
-Or is the priority improving a specific grade in school?
-The answer to this question will determine the goals that you set – and how you, as a tutor, shape the education process.
+Or is the priority to improve a specific grade in school?
+The answer to this question will determine the goals that you set—and how you, as a tutor, shape the education process.

 Set a goal that is specific enough to guide your tutoring sessions.
 Remember, there’s a difference between “getting better at math” and “learning how to correctly solve linear equations.”